labgrid-project/labgrid/doc/configuration.rst

 DigitalOutputResetDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~
-A DigitalOutputResetDriver uses a DigitalOutput to reset the target.
+A :any:`DigitalOutputResetDriver` uses a DigitalOutput to reset the target.

 Binds to:
   output: